ChildsplayOSU/bogl-docs/tutorials/loops.md

 ---
-sort: 10 # Order in the sidebar
+sort: 9 # Order in the sidebar
-# permalink: /tutorials/loops
 ---

 # Loops